 There are tons of fun outdoor activities to partake in while visiting Grafton.
 The most popular spot to visit is the Grafton Ponds Outdoor Center.
 This is a great place to go biking, hiking, snowshoeing, and even cross-country skiing.

 One spot that can’t be missed is the Phelps Barn Pub, which offers weekly specials for burgers and beers.
 Locals and tourists alike agree that it’s one of the best burgers in the world.
-The menu changes throughout the year depending on what’s in season locally.
-Plus, it’s run by Chef Cal Hingston, who studied culinary arts in Montpelier and went on to be a chef at both the Putney Inn and Norwich Inn.
+It’s located in the lovely Grafton Inn, so if you’re looking for cute places to stay in Grafton that have a great onsite restaurant, this is it!

 This list of charming Vermont towns would not be complete without at least mentioning Woodstock.
 Known as being one of the most picturesque small towns in the whole state, Woodstock can not be missed during a trip to the Green Mountain state.